Golden YearsProtection

 Fixed Annuities for Texas Retirees

-Fixed annuities offer a guaranteed interest rate on your deposit — no market risk.
-For Texas retirees, this is especially powerful because Texas has no state income tax, meaning your tax-deferred growth is never taxed at the state level when you withdraw.
+Fixed annuities offer a guaranteed, protected income stream on your deposit, no market risk.
+For Texas retirees, this is especially powerful because Texas has no state income tax, meaning your money is never taxed at the state level when you withdraw.

 Whether you are rolling over a 401K, transferring an IRA, or placing a lump sum, a fixed annuity gives you predictable income in retirement.
 Your principal is protected, and most contracts have no annual fees.
-I compare options from multiple A-rated carriers to find you the highest guaranteed rate for your deposit amount and term.
+I compare options from multiple A-rated carriers to find you guaranteed lifetime income for your deposit amount and term.

-Your rate is locked at contract.
+Your income is locked at contract.
 No market volatility.

 Principal protected

-Your deposit never loses value regardless of market conditions.
+Your deposit is protected from market losses regardless of market conditions.

 FORT WORTH & DFW